‘AN UNFINISHED LIFE’ (2005)

 In the chair is Lasse Hollstrom, the Cider House Rules (a film my mother detests and I have no plan to see) director.
 He’s also been behind the camera for Chocolat which happens to be one of my favorite “artsy” films.
 This director has a kind of quiet way of telling his stories and that alone makes him a visionary.
 This movie is very different (script) but yet so much the same in its reflective moods.
 The veteran actors turn in top-notch performances as does Lopez but the youngster Becca Gardner gives a truly touching performance.
 Everyone who has a part in making the movie brings to the screen a stirring story.
 It might be easily forgotten because of the slow pace that it unfolds, but then, you aren’t looking past that to the thought-provoking questions it leaves.

-Content: the film is PG13 for use of the F-word (15 minutes in), there’s several other crudities [sh*t] and numerous abuse of deity [GD].
+Content: An Unfinished Life is PG13 for use of the F-word (15 minutes in), there’s several other crudities [sh*t] and numerous abuse of deity [GD].
 There is implied pre-marital sex between a couple; one man makes a comment about oral sex and there’s references to homosexuality.

 About Rissi JC